Experience the Super Weekend of Design - Aalto-Homes ja Loviisa Old Houses August 29-30

 The last weekend of August on the east coast is a celebration of architecture, design, and interior decoration.
 On the same trip, you can visit both the Sunila Aalto homes in Kotka and Loviisa Old Houses.

-At the Sunila Aalto Homes event, Alvar Aalto’s most extensive design project, the Sunila residential area, which is to be a UNESCO World Heritage Site, will open its doors to the public on August 30-31 from 11 a.m. to 5 p.m.
-You can take a peek into 15 private homes in a maritime residential area dotted with unique white buildings, majestic pine trees, and extensive green areas.
+At the Sunila Aalto Homes event, Alvar Aalto’s most extensive design project, the Sunila residential area, which is to be a UNESCO World Heritage Site, will open its doors to the public on August 29-30.
+You can take a peek into private homes in a maritime residential area dotted with unique white buildings, majestic pine trees, and extensive green areas.
+Ticket sales will be published on the Liveton ticket service in April.

 Alvar Aalto’s Sunila is World Famous